lebnxyz/lebmap/README.md

 An interactive map charting dialectal features of Lebanese Arabic.
 Based on the results of [this survey](https://forms.gle/U4h1xtSJZ5nnv5Ku7) posted to /r/Lebanon on 8/13/19.

+Please check out [this quick photo album](https://imgur.com/a/OQ0WGU9) for an intro that's not technical.
+(The captions do assume knowledge of Arabic, but it should help you understand how the map and querying features work even if you can't read those parts.)
+If you're looking for a more-boring description, carry on!

 ## How to use
 The default tab, *Questions*, contains a list of everything that was asked on the survey.
 If you click on any one question, you'll be provided with a list of the different words or situations that were asked about as a part of that